bluekvirus/Stage.js/implementation/HOWTO.md

     width: ...
 });
 ```
-The `region:load-view` event listener is implemented for you and can search through both the *Regional* and *Widget* registry to find the view by name and show it on the region.
+The `region:load-view` event listener is implemented for you and can search through both the named *View* and *Widget* registry to find the view by name and show it on the region.
 You can pass in addition factory options to the event trigger.
 Remember it can also load up a remote template for you just to boost your prototyping process:
 ```
 //in a region template
 <div region="abc" view="@remote/template/abc.html"></div>